learn-co-students/pfwtfp-advanced-dice-thrower-london-web-060319-mod-1-repeat/README.md

 instead of using a fixed number of 6, it will accept the same integer that was passed into `roll_prompt`.

 **HINT:** Randomly generated integers start at 0.
-Make sure that your accommodates for this so that 0 is not a possible number that can be rolled.
+Make sure that you accommodates for this so that 0 is not a possible number that can be rolled.

 ## Conclusion